 Customized Asset Protection Strategies And Answers To Your Questions

 Creditors, lawsuits and taxes represent a triple threat to the wealth you and your family have accumulated.
-The attorneys of Solomon Dwiggins Freer & Steadman provide sophisticated asset protection planning to anticipate and neutralize those threats through legally compliant estate planning tools.
+The attorneys of Solomon Dwiggins Freer & Steadman, LTD. provide sophisticated asset protection planning to anticipate and neutralize those threats through legally compliant estate planning tools.

 Below we address some basics about asset protection.
 We are happy to schedule a meeting to discuss specific strategies best suited to your portfolio.